Suppression of discontinuous phase transitions by particle diffusion: Numerical Results

 We have performed extensive Monte Carlo simulations for the Brownian Potts model with $q=2,\cdots, 8$.
 Starting from a random initial state, Monte Carlo simulations are performed up to $T_{max}$ time steps and a time series of the fraction $n_\sigma$ of particles in the spin state $\sigma~(=1,\cdots, q)$ is obtained.
 The Potts order parameter~\cite{Wu.1982k4e}, quantifying ferromagnetic order, is

 Potts spin states can be represented by unit vectors $\{ \bm{e}_\sigma\}$ in the $(q-1)$-dimensional space~\cite{Wu.1982k4e}.
 Using this representation, one can also define a vector order parameter

 Using the time series $\{n_\sigma\}$, we can calculate the steady state average of $m_s$ and $|\bm{m}_v|$, and their moments and probability distributions.
 Both quantities display a qualitatively similar behavior.
-We investigate the phase transition by varying the coupling strength $K$ with fixed interaction range $r_0 = 1$, hopping length $v_0 = 1/2$, and particle density $\rho=1$.
-The largest system size we considered is $L = 512$ with $T_{max} = 4\times 10^8$, which is sufficiently long to reach a steady state.
+We investigate the phase transition by varying the coupling strength $K$ with fixed interaction range $r_0 = 1$, hopping length $v_0 = 1/2$, and particle density $\rho=1$. {We also performed the simulation study at $\rho=2$ and $4$ and obtained the same conclusion.
+Thus we only present the numerical results at $\rho=1$.} The largest system size we considered is $L = 512$ with $T_{max} = 4\times 10^8$, which is sufficiently long to reach a steady state.
 Data in the time interval from $T_{max}/10$ to $T_{max}$ steps are used for the steady state average.
 In order to estimate the statistical uncertainty of the numerical results, we used the bootstrap or resampling method~\cite{newman1999monte}: Given a steady-state time series $\{n_\sigma\}$, we resample $S$ subsets each of which consists of randomly chosen $T_{max}/S$ data points.
 A statistical error of a quantity is measured by the standard deviation of $S$ sampled averages.
 We chose $S=100$.

-Figure~\ref{fig1} shows the order parameter $m = \langle |\bm{m}_v|\rangle$ and the Binder cumulant $U_4 \equiv 1-\langle |\bm{m}_v|^4\rangle / (3\langle |\bm{m}_v|^2\rangle^2)$ for $q=3$ and $6$.
+Figure~\ref{fig2} shows the order parameter $m = \langle |\bm{m}_v|\rangle$ and the Binder cumulant $U_4 \equiv 1-\langle |\bm{m}_v|^4\rangle / (3\langle |\bm{m}_v|^2\rangle^2)$ for $q=3$ and $6$.
 The order parameter shows that the system has a phase transition from a paramagnetic to a ferromagnetic phase.
 When $K$ is smaller than a critical value $K_c$, the order parameter decays to zero as $L$ increases.
 On the other hand, when $K > K_c$, it converges to a finite value.
-The critical interaction strength $K_c$ can be estimated from the intersection of the curves of the Binder cumulants $U_4$ for different system sizes (see Fig.~\ref{fig1}(c) and (d)).
+The critical interaction strength $K_c$ can be estimated from the intersection of the curves of the Binder cumulants $U_4$ for different system sizes (see Fig.~\ref{fig2}(c) and (d)).
 We obtain $K_c(q=3) = 3.33(3)$ and $K_c(q=6) = 4.08(3)$.
 We will discuss the critical exponents below.